 There is currently no known cure for homesickness.
 It can be a progressive condition if left un-diagnosed and untreated.
 The best treatment is to manage symptoms.

-There are no current known support groups for people suffering from homesickness.
+There are no current known support groups for travel nurses suffering from homesickness.

-In the Orders section of this site, you will find the Treatment Plan for Homesickness.
-I think you will find it useful in providing you the tools that you need to combat this disorder.
+The Treatment Plan for Homesickness has some useful tips in providing you the tools that you need to combat this disorder.

 I would encourage you to post comments.
 Tell me what you want to hear about, what you enjoyed, or how you combat some of the issues discussed.
 You may also connect with me via Twitter or Facebook and together we can work on decreasing the symptoms together.